JuliaVTK/WriteVTK.jl/README.md

 vtmfile = vtk_multiblock("my_vtm_file")
 ```

-Then, multiple grids can be generated with `vtk_grid` using the `vtmfile`
+Then, each subgrid can be generated with `vtk_grid` using the `vtmfile` object
-object as the first argument:
+as the first argument:

 ```julia
 # First block.